Let’s find out the truth about the breed!

 They didn’t used to look like this.

 Bull Terriers bred by non-show lines still have more traditional canine skulls.

 However, show bred Bull Terriers have more prominent ridges on their foreheads.

 The current Kennel Club breed standard states “Viewed from front egg-shaped and completely filled, its surface free from hollows or indentations.
 Top of skull almost flat from ear to ear. ”

 Whether you like this extreme look is a matter of personal preference.
-Personally, I think it’s a shame to exaggerate something which was perfectly beautiful and appropriately canine in the past, but views differ.

 To find out more about the debate on the impact of changing a dog’s skull, check out the Pedigree Dogs Exposed blog here.